ahmadazharrivaldy/astro-modular/src/content/posts/create-kubernetes-cluster-with-rancher/index.md

 targetKeyword: ""
 draft: false
 ---
-Rancher is my option to manage Kubernetes Cluster, because easy to use and a lot of features to help operate the cluster.
-Rancher is one of the best Kubernetes distribution I've ever used.
+Rancher is my preferred platform for managing Kubernetes clusters due to its ease of use and extensive feature set.
+It consistently stands out as one of the best distributions I’ve used to streamline day-to-day operations.

 ## Environment

-I already provisioned 1 server and 2 agent with minimum specification requirement.

 | Hostname | IP Address    | CPU | Memory | Disk |
 | -------- | ------------- | --- | ------ | ---- |